The saucy sweet tart glaze coats and soaks into these glazed beets, providing a flavorful side dish perfect for summer meals.

 I love sharing experiences like that with my kids — ones that open our eyes, encourage conversation and allow us all to learn.

 Cooking can be like that.
 There’s something so special about teaching your kids to cook — and so many lessons that can be shared.
 My daughter Paige, who’s 9, and I recently got into the kitchen to make these glazed beets, which are based on a recipe I shared eons ago on Sarah’s Cucina Bella.
-This updated version has a more detailed cooking method and a better glaze.
+This updated version of Sweet Tart Glazed Beets has a more detailed cooking method and a better glaze.

 Paige and I recently made a cooking video together while we were making these beets.
 Rewatching it during the editing process, I was surprised how many little lessons could be imparted in a short time.
 It’s kind of awesome.